Driving in Iceland - The Ultimate Guide to Drive in Iceland

 The most famous toll road in Iceland is no longer operational, as the cost of its construction has been paid off.
 We’re of course talking about the tunnel north of Reykjavik underneath Hvalfjörður, which is now completely free.

 That leaves only one toll road in Iceland, and it’s in North Iceland on the ring road east of Akureyri.
 A new tunnel here called Vaðlaheiðargöng cuts through a mountain, shaving off around 30 minutes of travel time.
 The toll for rental cars here is 1500 ISK, which can be paid via the tunnel’s website.
 There is a 6-hour window with which to pay the toll for your car rental in Iceland.

 Iceland is a unique country, with lots of fantastic landscapes.
 But as an isolated island in the North Atlantic, with volcanic energy brooding underground, and inhospitable expanses of sub-arctic desert and glacial runoff, driving in Iceland comes with a few hazards that are unique to the country.

 We recommend checking out SafeTravel.is for Iceland travel safety tips

 With a car rental in Iceland, you’ll constantly be on the lookout for the weather.
-Is it raining, gale-force winds, sleet, snow?
+Is it raining, gale-force winds, sleet, or snow?
 The weather here is a big part of travelling in the country, and whatever conditions you do run into should be enjoyed as such.